Village Farm • East Portlemouth • Salcombe

 Village Farm Cafe's ground floor is accessible and has an accessible toilet.

-Should you have any accessibility needs relating to visit please let us now at the time of booking, either via email or the 'notes' section when booking online.
+Should you have any accessibility needs relating to your visit please let us know at the time of booking, either via email or the 'notes' section when booking online.

 If you notify us in advance our stewards will be expecting you, and we can help you to enjoy your visit.

-Most of the festival's event are in covered spaces like barns or marquees, and events will occur in rain or shine.
+Most of the festival's events are in covered spaces like barns or marquees, and events will occur in rain or shine.

 Farm walks will take place if there is rain - please bring suitable clothing.